moatazchouchen/MOSDP/README.md

 We provide the necessary data to replicate validation results in our study :

-  1- Script for training ML algorithms.
+  1- Script for training ML algorithms.<br />
-  2- All the results for the validation.
+  2- All the results for the validation.<br />
-  3- Example of obtained rules.
+  3- Example of obtained rules.<br />
   4- Results for association rule mining.